 I need information about...

 When you have GERD, stomach acid feels as if it’s backing up toward your mouth.
-Whether or not you take medication to control your GERD, your symptoms can often be improved with lifestyle changes.
-Talk to your doctor about the following suggestions, which may help you get relief from your symptoms.
+Whether or not you take medicine to control your GERD, your symptoms can often be improved with lifestyle changes.
+Talk to your healthcare provider about the following suggestions.
+These suggestions may help you get relief from your symptoms.

 Reflux is more likely to strike when you’re lying down flat, because stomach fluid can flow backward more easily.
-Raising the head of your bed 4-6 inches can help.
+Raising the head of your bed 4 to 6 inches can help.
 To do this:

 Slide blocks or books under the legs at the head of your bed.
 Or, place a wedge under the mattress.
 Many foam stores can make a suitable wedge for you.
 The wedge should run from your waist to the top of your head.